Sen. Ted Cruz By Cointelegraph - Up News Info

-U.S. Senator Ted Cruz believes The United States should be using to mine instead of flaring it.
+United States Senator Ted Cruz believes that his country should be using to mine (BTC) instead of flaring it.

-Speaking during the Oct.
-8 Texas Blockchain Summit, Senator Cruz asserted that Bitcoin mining can be used to monetize energy created through oil and gas extraction rather than burning it, arguing that there is “enormous opportunity for Bitcoin […] to capture that gas instead of wasting it.”
+Speaking during Friday’s Texas Blockchain Summit, Senator Cruz asserted that Bitcoin mining can be used to monetize energy created through oil and gas extraction rather than burning it, arguing that there is “enormous opportunity for Bitcoin […] to capture that gas instead of wasting it.”

 Continue Reading on Coin Telegraph